Lake District bothies and the Mountain Bothies Association

 As it is built from the local slate it is very well disguised!
 In case you need help spotting it, the bothy is in the top left quarter of the above photo.

 To get to it continue up the path and not far beyond the head of the ravine look out for a ford in Warnscale Beck.
-A path leads down to the beck and up the other side, eventually leading to the bothy.
+A path leads down to the beck, over the ford and up the other side, eventually leading to the bothy.
 In case it helps, Warnscale Head Bothy’s grid reference is NY205133.

 Inside Warnscale Head Bothy